Small business owners stuck in loan limbo as new government programs stumble

 "As each hour and as each day goes by, we worry more and more," said Alex Perry, owner of Right Way Signs, a sign manufacturer in Illinois.

-"It's about another four weeks before we have to make that difficult choice, that plan B," Perry told NBC News.
-"To be honest with you, I don't know what that plan B is right now."
+"It's about another four weeks before we have to make that difficult choice, that Plan B," Perry told.
+"To be honest with you, I don't know what that Plan B is right now."

-One large bank also reported that a single loan took more than an hour to process, requiring over a dozen attempts by several experienced employees before it was successful.
+One large bank also reported that a single loan took more than an hour to process, requiring over a dozen attempts by several experienced employees before it went through.

 While some kinks are being worked out, other major issues remain.
-The SBA has not yet told banks what language to put in promissory notes when distributing funds, running the risk of the loans being invalidated.
-And an Amazon Web Services system that would automate the manual submission of applications is not up and running yet.
+The SBA hasn't yet told banks what language to put in promissory notes when distributing funds, running the risk of the loans' being invalidated.
+And an Amazon Web Services system that would automate the manual submission of applications isn't up and running yet.

 "Most Americans think this is all rolling out and checks are flowing based on what the White House is saying — and that's certainly not the case," Lawson said.
 "We're hanging on by a thread."